niteshtolani2812/TicTacToeWithC/README.md

 ## 2. Some problems in getting 'X' and 'O' on the grid
 First I have used simple integers in the game grid, but then I used 'X' and 'O' on the grid by making a function to get symbols by the corresponding player integer.
 This function helped to treat the grid as a 2D char array.

+## 3. Was not able to get Unity testing action working
+I changed my test.c file so that each grid I'm passing to the test functions is first defined and then passed rather than just passing as a literal array.
+This made all my test cases pass.